cloudify-cosmo/docs.getcloudify.org/content/manager_webui/plugins-snapshots-page.md

 ## Plugins

-Plugins are tenant-specific by default unless uploaded as global-specific and therefore a blueprint on one tenant cannot access a plugin on a different tenant usually.
-The Plugins table provides a list of all plugins that have been uploaded and available at the current tenant.
-For information about using default plugins or creating your own, [click here]({{< relref "plugins/overview.md" >}}).
+By default, [plugins]({{< relref "plugins/overview.md" >}}) are tenant-specific, meaning that a blueprint on one tenant cannot access a plugin on a different tenant.
+You can also set a plugin as global when you upload it to the manager.
+The Plugins table lists the plugins are available to the current tenant.

 ### Uploading a Plugin